-This study sought to examine the occurrence of, and the most critical factors that cause, budget overruns in Ghana's telecommunications industry construction projects by applying an exploratory sequential mixed method approach.
+Abstract: This study sought to examine the occurrence of and the most critical factors that cause budget overruns in Ghana's telecommunications industry construction projects by applying an exploratory sequential mixed method approach.
 A multiple case study approach was initially adopted to ensure a greater understanding of the differences and similarities between four cases drawn from companies engaged in the construction of network expansion projects.
 This was followed by a survey of 230 practitioners responsible for managing construction projects within the industry.
-The software programs, Atlas ti, SPSS, and AMOS version 25.0, were used in the data analysis.
-An exploratory factor analysis and a structural equation modelling were performed to test and validate the hypothetical model developed to illustrate the most critical factors that cause budget overruns.
-The findings resulted in the final model dubbed 'Budget Overrun Flowerpot', provides practitioners with better understanding of the most critical causal factors that need to be managed appropriately to improve project efficiency and budget performance.
+The software program, ATLAS.ti, Statistical Package for the Social Sciences (SPSS) and AMOS version 25.0 were used in the data analysis.
+Exploratory factor analysis and structural equation modelling were performed to test and validate the hypothetical model developed to illustrate the most critical factors that cause budget overruns.
+The findings resulted in the final model dubbed "Budget Overrun Flowerpot", which provides practitioners with a better understanding of the most critical causal factors that must be managed appropriately to improve project efficiency and budget performance.

-Keywords: construction projects, budget overruns, cost overruns, exploratory factor analysis, structural equation modelling, confirmatory factor analysis, Ghanaian telecommunications industry, mixed method.
+Keywords: Construction projects, Budget overruns, Cost overruns, Ghanaian telecommunications industry, Budget Overrun Flowerpot

-1. INTRODUCTION
+INTRODUCTION

 The Ghanaian telecommunications industry is one of the toughest and most competitive in West Africa.
-Subsequent to its liberalisation and deregulation in the 1990s, the sector has seen significant growth and increased technological transformation which has bred intense competition among service providers in the industry, resulting in Ghana becoming one of the leading African countries that promote telecommunication services by exposing its basic industry to private competition (IMANI, 2017).
+After its liberalisation and deregulation in the 1990s, the sector has seen significant growth and increased technological transformation which has bred intense competition among service providers in the industry, resulting in Ghana becoming one of the leading African countries that promote telecommunication services by exposing its basic industry to private competition (IMANI, 2017).
 The telecommunications industry contributes enormously to Ghanaian national investment and economic growth.
-For example, it has contributed 7% to national investment, 10% towards government income, and 1.9% of total GDP in 2010, while in 2013, its GDP contribution rose to 2.4% (Ghana Statistical Service, 2014).
-In addition, players in this industry pay a yearly tax of US\$ 650 million, constituting 40% of total revenue in a sector that directly employs more than 5 000 people, while indirectly employing an excess of 1.5 million people involved in servicing and promoting other industries such as banking, media, advertising, agriculture, health, education, and construction (GCT, 2019).
+For example, it contributed 7% to national investment, 10% towards government income and 1.9% of total gross domestic product (GDP) in 2010, while in 2013, its GDP contribution rose to 2.4% (Ghana Statistical Service, 2014).
+In addition, players in this industry pay a yearly tax of USD 650 million, constituting 40% of total revenue in a sector that directly employs more than 5,000 people, while indirectly employing an excess of 1.5 million people involved in servicing and promoting other industries such as banking, media, advertising, agriculture, health, education and construction (GCT [Ghana Chamber of Telecommunications], 2019).